wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

 ## Step 1: Attach a Git repository
 1. Go to [https://console.devant.dev/](https://console.devant.dev/) and sign in.
 This redirects you to the **Default** project or to the project you visited last.
 2. On the project overview page, click **Attach a Git Repository**.
 3. Click **Authorize with GitHub** to connect Devant to your GitHub account.
-If you haven't connected your GitHub repository to Devant, authorize the WSO2 cloud app stage with your GitHub account [WSO2 Cloud App](https://github.com/marketplace/choreo-apps).
+If you haven't connected your GitHub repository to Devant, authorize the WSO2 cloud app with your GitHub account [WSO2 Cloud App](https://github.com/marketplace/choreo-apps).
 4. Under the **Organization** dropdown, click **+ Add**.
-This redirects you to the **Install WSO2 Cloud App Stage** page.
+This redirects you to the **Install WSO2 Cloud App** page.
 5. Select your GitHub account and install [WSO2 Cloud App](https://github.com/marketplace/choreo-apps)

     !!! note